-2 Ways to Convert Word to Excel with the Same Formatting
+Convert Word to Excel with Same Formatting: 2 Easy Ways

 1. Convert Word to Excel with Copy-Paste

 You can simply copy the data from the Word document and paste it onto the Excel sheet.
 Follow the steps below to do that.